Text only news websites

 For what it’s worth, I’ve found reading cached offline stories in airplane mode quite productive / therapeutic.

-This will be more comfortable for holding for longer periods of time, and will create less glare in the dark because the display is smaller.
+You don’t need a big display from text.
+A smaller device will be more comfortable for holding for longer periods of time, and will create less glare in the dark because the display is smaller.

 Use it in conjunction with your browser’s “reader” mode, which will strip out navigation, ads etc. and allow you to change the font size/style and background colour.
 You can set the browser to automatically use reader mode for all articles on specific websites.
-I even do this for text only sites like CNN Lite, just because the font size is more comfortable, or it’s nicer to have an entirely black background in the dark.
+I sometimes do this for text only sites like CNN Lite, just because the font size is more comfortable, or it’s nicer to have an entirely black background in the dark.

 Could an e-reader be what you really want?